New Yorkers' easier commute is welcome post-storm progress

 For the most part, the federal holiday - Veterans Day - meant a less congested commute.
 It was hit and miss for many, with some bus riders reporting being stuck for more than two hours outside the Lincoln Tunnel where, Snyder said, two buses collided, injuring about 20 people.

-New Jersey Governor Chris Christie on Monday tweeted that gas rationing in his state would end at 6 a.m. on Tuesday, although rationing continued in New York City under a system in which cars with odd- and even-numbered license plates can fill up only on alternate days.
+New Jersey Governor Chris Christie had previously said that Monday would mark the end of gas rationiing in his state, although it continued in New York City under a system in which cars with odd- and even-numbered license plates can fill up only on alternate days.

 (Editing by Paul Thomasch and Jackie Frank)